deepset-ai/haystack-home/content/blog/mcp-with-haystack/index.md

 This approach is ideal when you self-host and want full control over the infrastructure, while still getting standardized MCP access for free.
 Learn about the details of how to use Hayhooks as an MCP Server [here](https://deepset-ai.github.io/hayhooks/features/mcp-support).

-## Approach 3: Expose pipelines as managed MCP tools on the Haystack Enterprise Platform
+## Approach 3: Haystack as an MCP server using Haystack Enterprise Platform

 Self-hosting an MCP server works, but production MCP tools need governance: authentication, access control, scaling, and observability.
 The [Haystack Enterprise Platform](https://docs.cloud.deepset.ai/docs/getting-started) provides all of this as a managed service, so you can turn any deployed pipeline into an MCP tool without standing up extra infrastructure.